-The following documents detail some of the key policies governing the sharing and management of data and information held by the Borough of Poole.
+The following documents detail some of the key policies governing the sharing and management of data and information held by us.

-The aim of the Protocol (OAISP) is to provide a clear framework, to ensure that the sharing of personal information between authorities and organisations (in order to provide joined-up public services) complies with relevant legislation.
+The aim of the Overarching information sharting protocl (OAISP) is to provide a clear framework, to ensure that the sharing of personal information between authorities and organisations (in order to provide joined-up public services) complies with relevant legislation.
 It also fulfils the requirement for all councils to have such a framework in place in order to meet one of the elements of the Implementing Electronic Government (IEG6) initiative led by central government.

-The objective of this Policy is to reasonably protect the Borough of Poole’s information assets from all reasonable threats, whether internal or external, deliberate or accidental.
-The scope of this policy extends to;
+The objective of this policy is to reasonably protect the our information assets from all reasonable threats, whether internal or external, deliberate or accidental.
+The scope of this policy extends to:

-- All external companies that provide contracted information services to the Borough of Poole.
+- all external companies that provide contracted information services to us

-The Audit Commission currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
+The Audit Commission requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
 Data matching involves comparing computer records held by one body against other computer records held by the same or another body.
 This is usually personal information.
 Computerised data matching allows fraudulent claims and payments to be identified.
-Further information about Data Matching and the National Fraud Initiative can be accessed here.
+Further information about data matching and the National Fraud Initiative can be accessed here.